Europe firms may draw fire by joining buyback boom

 In the United States, years of Federal Reserve stimulus aimed at reviving the real economy led to the wave of share buybacks while firms neglected capital expenditure (capex).

 Few people expect European firms to match the staggering sums in the United States, where over $2 trillion of stock was bought back between 2009 and 2014, according to Reuters data.
-Nevertheless, about $8 billion worth of buybacks have already been announced by a dozen European companies this year, including ABInbev (ABI.BR) and ASML (ASML.AS).
+Nevertheless, about $8 billion worth of buybacks have already been announced by a dozen European companies this year, including ABInbev and ASML.

 If the United States is any guide, big buybacks will attract criticism.
 A report by Barclays from September found that, even though capex remained the top form of U.S. cash-flow spending, the rate of growth of buybacks had far outstripped capex and this meant less cash was being reinvested for growth.